zotonic/zotonic/doc/ref/modules/mod_development.rst

   sudo apt-get install inotify-tools libnotify-bin

-MacOS X installation
+Mac OS X installation ........................................
-........................................

-On MacOS X (version 10.8 and higher), we use the external programs ``fswatch`` and ``terminal-notifier``::
+On Mac OS X (version 10.8 and higher), we use the external programs ``fswatch`` and ``terminal-notifier``::

   sudo brew install fswatch